GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-markup-styling-and-scripting/index.md

 Mini apps can opt-in to earlier updates by using the [`UpdateManager`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.html) API.
 It provides the following functionality:

-- notifies the mini app when a check for updates is made ([`onCheckForUpdate`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.onCheckForUpdate.html))
+- Notifies the mini app when a check for updates is made.
+  ([`onCheckForUpdate`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.onCheckForUpdate.html))
-- notifies the mini app when an update has been downloaded and is available ([`onUpdateReady`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.onUpdateReady.html))
+- Notifies the mini app when an update has been downloaded and is available.
+  ([`onUpdateReady`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.onUpdateReady.html))
-- notifies the mini app when an update could not be downloaded ([`onUpdateFailed`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.onUpdateFailed.html))
+- Notifies the mini app when an update could not be downloaded.
+  ([`onUpdateFailed`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.onUpdateFailed.html))
-- allows the mini app to force-install an available update, which will restart the app ([`applyUpdate`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.applyUpdate.html))
+- Allows the mini app to force-install an available update, which will restart the app.
+  ([`applyUpdate`](https://developers.weixin.qq.com/miniprogram/en/dev/api/base/update/UpdateManager.applyUpdate.html))

 WeChat also provides additional update customization options for mini app developers in its backend system: